Premiership of Imran Khan: Economy

-Pakistan's current account recorded a surplus of $447 million in November 2020, the fifth consecutive month of surplus, compared to a deficit of $326 million during the same period in 2019, according to the State Bank of Pakistan (SBP).
-The bank noted, "In contrast to the previous five years, the current account has remained in surplus throughout FY21, due to an improved trade balance and a continued increase in remittances."
-Khan described it as a "Remarkable turnaround despite Covid," adding that Pakistan's foreign reserves hit a 3-year high of $13 billion.
-However, experts noted that the trade gap widened by 22% month-on-month in November, and the increase in remittances was partly due to temporary factors, such as COVID-19-related travel restrictions.
+Pakistan's current account recorded a surplus of $447 million in November 2020, the fifth consecutive month of surplus, compared with a deficit of $326 million during the same period in 2019, according to the State Bank of Pakistan (SBP).
+The central bank said the current account had been in surplus throughout FY21, in contrast to the previous five years, due to an improved trade balance and a sustained increase in remittances.
+According to data released by Imran Khan government, information technology (IT) exports grew by 47.4% in fiscal year 2020–21 to $2.12 billion, surpassing $2 billion for the first time and up from $1.44 billion the previous year.